CUH-MCA/SignAI-Sign-Language-Recognition-and-Translation/README.md

   <br /></p>

 # Contact
-If you have any questions, suggestions, or feedback, please feel free to contact me at kartik11721@gmail.com Project Team : Kartik Kumar, Satya Sangram Pattnaik, Deepak, Narendra Tiwari
+If you have any questions, suggestions, or feedback, please feel free to contact me at kartik11721@gmail.com <br />
+Project Team : Kartik Kumar, Satya Sangram Pattnaik, Deepak, Narendra Tiwari